muhme/joomla-branches-tester/README.md

 * `jbt_madb` – MariaDB version 10.4.34
 * `jbt_pg` – PostgreSQL version 15.8

-You can set the desired database and database driver using the `create.sh` script or switch them later with the `database.sh` script.
+You can set the desired database and database driver using `scripts/create` or switch them later with `scripts/database`.

 #### Switch Database and Database Driver